toppsdown/rampup-ruby/weekly_glossaries/week_1.md

 ## Prework
 1) Read through entire glossary.
 Don't worry about understanding
 2) Starting with the Data Types, click the link and read through the summary
-3) In each summary, there are examples and exercises.
-Read through the examples and try the exercises
+3) In each summary, there are examples.
+Read through the examples and try them out in Repl.it
 4) Once you are done with Data Types, move on to Tools, then Tools for Abstraction